dops/advanced-viewport/README.md

 - bottom: shows the bottom-viewport only
 - left: shows the left-viewport only
 - right: shows the right-viewport only
-- false: shows none of the viewports
+- false (default): shows none of the viewports
 ```
 var elem = $('.my-elem').viewport({
   showViewports: 'all'